katrinamatoza/librockpaperscissor/README.md

 * 3 Rules
 * Each rule must beat 50% of the other rules and must be beaten by the other 50% of rules (excluding itself).
 This is why the number of weapons is always an odd number.
 * Each player must choose a weapon to play
-* Finally, you must determine a winner
+* Finally, you must determine a winner, a loser or a tie situation

 ```PHP
 // Players of the gaaaaame!